 If you have experienced difficulties at work due to a disability or long-term illness, you may have been a victim of disability discrimination.
 This is illegal under the Equality Act 2010, meaning you can challenge your employer over these issues and may be able to take legal action if required.

 We know how difficult these issues can be to deal with, including where you are uncertain whether discrimination has really taken place or feel intimidated by the idea of confronting your employer.
 However, if you believe you are being discriminated against due to your disability or illness, you have the right to raise these issues and get the support you need.

 didlaw’s specialist disability discrimination lawyers have decades of experience supporting employees who have been treated unfairly at work due to disability or long-term illness.
 We can provide the empathetic, sensitive and highly effective legal guidance you need to make sure your employer meets their legal obligations and provides a fair working environment for you.

-Get in touch with our friendly, expert disability discrimination lawyers now by calling 020 7099 7508, emailing us or using the contact form on the left to ask a question.
+Get in touch with our friendly, expert disability discrimination lawyers now by calling 020 7099 7508 or by emailing us.

 didlaw is the leading legal firm in the UK for disability discrimination.
 No other law firm focuses on disability in the way we do.
 This specialisation and the results we achieve for our clients are how we have built our exceptional reputation around our work.

 Karen Jackson, Founder-Director of didlaw, is a recognised leader in disability discrimination.
 Karen is a Chambers ranked Lawyer for her work on disability, with the Law Society calling her an authority on the subject.